Artifactory Oracle Database Configuration

 Performance Optimization

-When Oracle deployments experience slow shift events processing, enable the artifactory.shift.events.oracledb.use.pkey.for.delete.temp.events system property to optimize DELETE operations on temporary node events.
-This Oracle-specific optimization forces use of the primary key index for DELETE operations on temporary node events.
-This can significantly reduce database load during shift events cleanup.
+Enable the artifactory.shift.events.oracledb.use.pkey.for.delete.temp.events system property to optimize DELETE operations on temporary node events and reduce database load during shift events cleanup.

 When to Enable: